hare451g/country-quiz/README.md

 - What was your experience?

-  bit confused at choosing state management, but at last I choose react's useReducer + immer for managing state, to too fancy but works as expected.
+  bit confused at choosing state management, but at last I choose react's useReducer + immer for managing state, nothing fancy but works as expected.

 - What have you learned/improved?